Side Pulling for Crappie

 Fishing In Comfort

 Side pulling is a comfortable way to crappie fish.
 The trolling motor is mounted on the side of the boat for a controlled sideways drift.
 It is best to use the wind, but you can side pull against the wind too.
 With the boat drifting sideways 3 people can fish out of the side of the boat.
 This allows for more room for the angler.
 It makes it easy to stretch out a little and relax.
 You also never have to get out of your seat.
 If you need to move just start the engine and go.
-The rod holders are V’s welded or clamped along the side of the boat.
+There are V-shaped rod holders welded or clamped along the side of the boat.
 You lay your pole in the V and rest the handle on the side rail behind you.
 This makes it easy and quick to grab the rod and set the hook.
 A great set up for guiding anglers.

-When To Side Pull Jigs For Crappie
+Best Time For Side Pulling Jigs For Crappie

 Side pulling can be used any time of the year.
 However, like any technique it has its best times.
 The great thing about side pulling is once mastered it really only has one time of year that it doesn’t work.
-That time is the spawn when the crappie are super shallow.
+That time is the spawn when the crappie is super shallow.
 There is an exception to this rule though as there always seems to be.
-That exception is in clear reservoirs where crappie will spawn in 6 to 8 foot of water.
+That exception is in clear reservoirs where crappie will spawn in 6 to 8 feet of water.
 On these lakes side pulling will work, even during the spawn.